Estimation and Inference of Extremal Quantile Treatment Effects for Heavy-Tailed Distributions: Extremal Quantile Treatment Effect of College Education on Wages

 \section{Extremal Quantile Treatment Effect of College Education on Wages}

-The causal effects of education on wage has been studied extensively in the literature \citep[e.g.,][]{ card1995geographic, heckman1998instrumental, card1999causal, messinis2013returns, heckman2018returns}.
-It is well-known that wage exhibits heavy-tailed behavior, and there can be considerable confounding between education and wage in observational data \citep[e.g.,][]{griliches1977estimating, heckman2006effects}.
-In this section, we apply our method to a real data set to obtain the point estimate~\eqref{ExtremeQTEestimator}) and the confidence interval~\eqref{ConfidenceInterval} of the extremal QTE of college education on wage in the upper tail of the distribution.
-We focus on the 0.99, 0.995, 0.997 and 0.999-QTEs.
-We also implement the Firpo--Zhang estimator and the $b$ out of $n$ bootstrap confidence interval of \cite{zhang2018extremal} used in Section~\ref{sec:simulations} and compare the results.
+The causal effect of education on wage has been studied extensively in the literature \citep[e.g.,][]{ card1995geographic, heckman1998instrumental, card1999causal, messinis2013returns, heckman2018returns}.
+It is well-known that wage exhibits heavy-tailed behavior, and there can be considerable confounding between education and wage \citep[e.g.,][]{griliches1977estimating, heckman2006effects}.
+In this section, we apply our method to obtain point estimates and confidence intervals of the extremal QTE of college education on wage in the upper tail of the distribution, where we focus on the 0.99, 0.995, 0.997 and 0.999-QTEs.
+As comparison, we also implement the Firpo--Zhang estimator and the $b$ out of $n$ bootstrap confidence interval of \cite{zhang2018extremal}.

-The real data set used in this section is from the National Longitudinal Survey of Youth (NLSY79).
-It consists of a representative sample of young Americans between 14 and 21 years old at the time of the first interview in 1979, and it also contains a wide range of information about education, adult income measures, parental background, test scores and behavioral measures of the study participants.
-In particular, we use the NLSY79 data analyzed by \cite{heckman2006effects} and \cite{heckman2018returns}, which is available from \url{https://www.journals.uchicago.edu/doi/suppl/10.1086/698760} \citep{heckmandataset2018}.
-This data set only consists of male participants who finished their education before the age of $30$ and were not employed by the military, and we only consider participants that graduated from high school.
+We use data from the National Longitudinal Survey of Youth (NLSY79).
+It consists of a representative sample of young Americans who were between 14 and 21 years old at the time of the first interview in 1979, and contains a wide range of information about education, adult income, parental background, test scores and behavioral measures of the study participants.
+In particular, we use the NLSY79 data analyzed by \cite{heckman2006effects, heckman2018returns}, which is available from \url{https://www.journals.uchicago.edu/doi/suppl/10.1086/698760}.
+This data set consists of male participants who finished their education before the age of $30$ and were not in the military.
+We only consider participants that graduated from high school.
+The same (or similar) data set was also used in other literature \cite[e.g.,][]{brand2010benefits, cheng2021heterogeneous, zhou2022attendance}.